minprog/cs50x-1718-1819/sections/08 DOM/DOM.md

 13. Use JQuery to change to color of the rectangle to orange.

 14. Push the responseText of "data.json" to the div with the id "pushData".
 You can find this JSON [here](https://niettimmeijer.github.io/Week8GO/data.json).
+HINT: Use $.getJSON() as described in lecture 10.

 15. Parse the responseText to a JSON, and save this in a variable.
 Then push one of the values to the div with the id "jsonValue".